The following page focuses on the diagnosis and management of adults with chronic asthma.

 Spirometry - should be offered to all symptomatic people over the age of five years.
 The FEV1/FVC ratio is normally greater than 70%.
 Any value less than this suggests airflow limitation.
 However, a normal spirometry result when the person is asymptomatic does not rule out asthma.
 Access to spirometry in general practice is still patchy but is part of the supplementary services basket so should be more widely available over the course of 2024/25.
 See also Spirometry page for updates.

-Variable peak expiratory flow (PEF) readings - can support an asthma diagnosis if there is diagnostic uncertainty.
-A value of more than 20% variability after monitoring at least twice daily for 2-4 weeks is regarded as a positive result (3) Peak flow test - NHS (www.nhs.uk) - includes link to Peak Flow Diary from Asthma and Lung UK.
+Variable peak expiratory flow (PEF) readings - If spirometry is not available or it is delayed, measure peak expiratory flow (PEF) twice daily for 2 weeks.
+Diagnose asthma if PEF variability (expressed as amplitude percentage mean) is 20% or more.
+Peak flow test - NHS (www.nhs.uk) - includes link to Peak Flow Diary from Asthma and Lung UK.

 Red-flag signs and symptoms in adults that suggest an alternative diagnosis and should prompt immediate referral to a respiratory physician for additional investigations include (2):